williamsantosa/TFC-Boston-Hackathon-2023/README.md

-# TFC Civic Tech Hackathon - Boston University 2023
+# NoteScript (TFC Civic Tech Hackathon - Boston University 2023)

+NoteScript is a full stack web application that allows users to easily generate notes for transcripts.

-Civic Tech Hackathon hosted by Tech For Change at Boston University, Feb 25 - 26, 2023.
+Created for the Civic Tech Hackathon hosted by Tech For Change at Boston University, Feb 25 - 26, 2023.

 ## Credits